scylladb/scylla-manager/docs/source/repair-a-cluster.rst

 If a repair is running on a cluster you can specify intensity and parallelism level that should be applied while it is running.
 Stopping the task and running again would reset the values.
-Current values for intensity and parallel can be checked in `sctool task progress <../sctool/#task-progress>`_.
+Current values for intensity and parallel can be checked in :ref:`sctool task progress <task-progress>`.

 Run the following command to adjust the number of token ranges per Scylla repair job to the maximum supported (in parallel) by a repair master node.